-Ethiopia has been facing a severe humanitarian crisis as a result of armed conflict in Tigray province since November 2020.
+Ethiopia has been facing a severe humanitarian crisis as a result of armed conflict in the Tigray province since November 2020.
+The conflict shows no sign of ceasing, with a deadly airstrike on a market in June seriously wounding and killing civilians – including children.

 Families exposed to the violence face an impossible choice: remain in conflict-affected Tigray, or make the perilous journey to overcrowded refugee camps far from home.
 Will you protect them whatever they face?